Skip to Content

 feared event.
 Overwhelming anxiety that interferes with daily life is not

 normal.
-This type of anxiety may be a symptom of another problem, such as
+This type of anxiety may be a symptom of an anxiety disorder, or it may be a symptom of another problem, such as

 Anxiety can cause physical and